ESBenchmark/ESBench/docs/guide/toolchains.md

 |   8 | Array.reduce | chromium |   367.89 ns |  0.67 ns |
 ```

+ESBench has some [builtin executors](./toolchains#builtin-executors) to help you run benchmarks in a variety of environments.

 ## Builder

 ESBench allows you to add a build step for suites, it is useful when: